YanickT/Pyrror/README.md

 - make to python package
 - Tests for chi_2
 - Tests for regression
-- Improve Tests
+- Improve all Tests (they no longer test all functionalities)
-- 1/... als unit in Data und Table ermöglichen
+- Data should format in such a way, that the mean value is given by 1,... not the error

 ## FIXME:
 - Covariant Matrix has problem with error (comparison with presentaion result shows a missing 2* in the total error)
-- Data should format in such a way, that the mean value is given by 1,... not the error